HazyResearch/deepdive/doc/calibration.md

     Take a look at variables that were assigned a probability in the 0.4 to 0.6 range, inspect them, and come up with specific features that would push these variables towards a positive or negative probability.

 - **Not enough positive evidence:**
-    Without sufficient positive evidence the system will be unable to learn weights that push variables towards a high probability (or low probability if the variables are negated).
+    Without sufficient positive evidence the system will be unable to learn weights that push variables towards a high probability (or a low probability if the variables are negated).
-    Having little probability mass on the right side of the graph is often an indicator for not having enough positive evidence, or not using features that uses the positive evidence effectively.
+    Having little probability mass on the right side of the graph is often an indicator for not having enough positive evidence, or not using features that use the positive evidence effectively.

 - **Not enough negative evidence:**
     Without sufficient negative evidence, or with negative evidence that is biased, the system will not be able to distinguish true events from false events.